Three.js documentation

 const material = new THREE.MeshBasicMaterial({ map: doorColorTexture })

-Until now, we only used the MeshBasicMaterial, which applies a uniform color or a texture on our geometry.
+Until now, we only used the MeshBasicMaterial, which applies a uniform color or texture to our geometry.

 If you search for "material" on the Three.js documentation, you'll see that there are many classes we can use.
 Let's try them.